 Lisa is fascinated by dance and how physical movement can be integrated into sound art performances.
-She has studied and performed with the following projects: Pierrot Lunaire with choreographer Olivia C. Davies, Blueridge Chamber Music Ensemble and Little Chamber Music 2019; Attractor at the PUSH festival 2019; Mountainview Solstice Dance – 2021with choreographer Ted Littlemore and 2018 and 2016) with choreographer Daelik; Le Grand Continental with choreographer Sylvain Emard at PUSH festival 2015 (Playhouse Plaza); Joe Ink with Move It (Firehall Arts); and Kate Franklin (Dusk Dance Performances/Dancing on The Edge).
+She has joined as a community dancer and performed with the following projects: Pierrot Lunaire with choreographer Olivia C. Davies, Blueridge Chamber Music Ensemble and Little Chamber Music 2019; Attractor at the PUSH festival 2019; Mountainview Solstice Dance – 2021with choreographer Ted Littlemore and 2018 and 2016 with choreographer Daelik; Le Grand Continental with choreographer Sylvain Emard at PUSH festival 2015 (Playhouse Plaza); Joe Ink with Move It (Firehall Arts); and Kate Franklin (Dusk Dance Performances/Dancing on The Edge).

 In 2019, Lisa participated as a soloist in MUSICIRCUS: JOHN CAGE @ Polygon Gallery and for Brief Encounters with improvising musicians and dancers @ Merge and for the Mixtophonics Series.

 He is currently fascinated with developing a more compassionate use for his music through real time improvisations and composition, community and artist collaboration and developing heightened physical awareness to sound and it’s presentation in space.
 Brent is exploring the relationship between digital and analog sound and is obsessed with bending, time stretching, pitch altering, raw audio samples in real time during his improvised musical performances.
 Artists who expand physical and technical boundaries are of upmost interest to him.

-His present recording project sees him focusing on altering sampled acoustic sources from his family’s past (piano, mandolin, guitar) and to create lush and ghostly sonic textures that illicit stories from the past.
+His present recording project sees him focusing on altering sampled acoustic sources from his family’s piano and to create lush and ghostly sonic textures that illicit stories from the past.
 Classical piano informed Brent’s early musical training and then later he studied Electronic Music Production and jazz guitar at VCC College.